Baroness Tanni Grey-Thompson DBE

 Kate Pilkington

 Learning British Sign Language was Kate’s ambition from a young age and she has a BA Hons in Deaf Studies from the University of Bristol.
 She has worked in the Deaf Community and at universities in Bath, London and Bristol.
-Kate has also worked as a Communication Support Worker, a Communicator Guide for Deafblind people and with refugee families through the UN Refugee Agency in the UK.
-She currently supports Deaf pupils in mainstream education.
+Kate has also worked as a Communication Support Worker, a Communicator Guide for Deafblind people and has supported Deaf pupils in mainstream education.
+Kate has worked with refugee families through the UN Refugee Agency in the UK.
+She also volunteers with Citizens Advice, supporting people with PIP applications.

 University was one of the best times in my life, I loved it!
 I believe strongly that everyone should have an opportunity to follow their dreams, which is why I am a panel member for Snowdon Trust.